HaxePunk/HaxePunk/README.md

 ## Credits

 *	Chevy Ray Johnston for creating the original FlashPunk.
-*	[OpenFL](http://www.openfl.org/) makes native targets possible and simplifies asset management in Flash.
+*	[OpenFL](http://www.openfl.org/) makes native targets possible and simplifies asset management.
 Thanks guys!
 *	All the awesome people who have [contributed](https://github.com/HaxePunk/HaxePunk/graphs/contributors) to HaxePunk and joined in the discussions on the [forum](http://forum.haxepunk.com).

 ## MIT License